Computational Benefits of Intermediate Rewards for Goal-Reaching Policy Learning: Extra Definition and Proof of Section

 \subsection{Proof of Proposition \ref{prop:comp_sparse_reward}}

-\begin{proposition}[Sparse Rewards] Let $\mc M = (\mc S,\mc A, P, r, \gamma)$ be a deterministic MDP with terminal states $\mc S_{T}$ and initial state $s_0$.
+\begin{proposition}[Sparse Rewards] Let $\mc M = (\mc S,\mc A, P, r, \gamma)$ be a deterministic MDP with initial state $s_0$ and terminal states $\mc S_{T}$.
 If the reward function $r(\cdot)$ follows the sparse reward setting (Table \ref{tab:reward_setting}) and the value function and Q-function are zero-initialized \eqref{eq:zero_init}, then after any $k\geq D(s_0,\mc S_{T})$ synchronous value iteration updates \eqref{eq:SyncValueIter}, the Q-function $Q_k$ is a successful Q-function, and a greedy policy follows the shortest path from $s_0$ to $\mc S_T$. \end{proposition} \begin{proof} $\forall d\leq k$, let $\mc S^{d}$ denote the set of states that is distance $d$ to the desired terminal state $\mc S_{T}$, and let $a^{d+}\in \mc A^+(s^d)$, $a^{d-}\in \mc A^-(s^d)$ denote a correct action and an incorrect action of $s^d$, respectively.
 From Lemma \ref{lemma:Vk_bounds_induction_SR}, we know that

 Combine Lemma \ref{lemma:Vk_bounds_induction_SR} with the Q-function update in value iteration \eqref{eq:SyncValueIter}:

 we know that

 where inequality $(ii)$ holds since Definition \ref{def:correct_actions} implies that $D(s_{a^{d-}}^{d},\mc S_{T})\geq D(s,\mc S_{T})$.
 We shall clarify equality $(i)$ for the case when $d=1$: in this case, $V_k(s) = 0$ always holds $\forall s\in \mc S_{T}$ because given a state-action pair $(s,a)$, the MDP stops once the subsequent state $s_a\in \mc S_{T}$, hence we have